greums/robotframework-websocketclient/README.rst

 -----

-To write tests with Robot Framework and WebSocketClient, WebSocketClient must be imported into your Robot test suite.
+To write tests with Robot Framework and WebSocketClient, WebSocketClient must be imported into your Robot test suite:

 .. code:: robotframework